 Steps to Financial & Business Success — Step 1

-Check your individual credit scores — learn where to get them, what to look for, and how to fix errors.
+Check your individual and business credit scores — learn where to get them, what to look for, and how to fix errors.

 Why check your credit scores?